 How to Receive the Gift of Effort

 This dynamic is true not because Paul is an apostle, but because he is a Christian.
-So he says to every believer, “work out your own salvation with fear and trembling,” because of this great promise: “for it is God who works in you, both to will and to work for his good pleasure” (Philippians 2:12–13).
-And so Hebrews closes his magisterial epistle with a prayer for God’s “working in us that which is pleasing in his sight” (Hebrews 13:20–21).
+So, he says to every believer, “work out your own salvation with fear and trembling,” because of this great promise: “for it is God who works in you, both to will and to work for his good pleasure” (Philippians 2:12–13).
+And so, the author of Hebrews closes his magisterial epistle with a prayer for God’s “working in us that which is pleasing in his sight” (Hebrews 13:20–21).

 The way to receive the gift of God’s empowering our actions is to do the actions.
 If he gives the gift of effort, we receive that gift by expending the effort.
 When he gives the grace of growing in holiness, we don’t receive that gift apart from becoming more holy.
 When he gives us the desire to get more of him in his word, or in prayer, or among his people, we don’t receive that gift without experiencing the desire and living the pursuits which flow from it.